Check the Boston Event Calendar for January 2015 for the fun things to do in the city - indoors and outdoors!

 The Celtics pack in plenty of excitement during home games throughout December over at the Garden.

-. . . and sign up for these special culinary classes for January and beyond:
+. . . and sign up for these special culinary classes for January and beyond (note: these classes are from last year - 2015 info will be available soon):

 - Sofra's Winter Cooking Classes - Award-winning Chefs Ana Sortun and other instructors from Oliean, Sofra, and Sarma conduct almost-weekly cooking classes/demonstrations at 6:30pm at Sofra (1 Belmont Street, Cambridge).
 In addition to yummy samples including wine pairings of everything the chefs demonstrate, you get a recipe book to take home with you.